yokonoha/Caffeine_CSS/README.md

 (Please note that this repository may disappear without notice, so I recommend uploading it to your server instead of directly linking to it when using it.)

-This stylesheet is subject to the Y.Yokoha A License, which imposes almost no restrictions and offers high freedom.
+This stylesheet is subject to the Y.Yokoha A License or MIT License, which imposes almost no restrictions and offers high freedom.
 https://yokochayokoha.github.io/alicense
+This product is multi licensed.
+You can choose which license you want to apply.
 I've written down various instructions, usage examples, and a cheat sheet below, so feel free to make use of them!
 ## IMPORTANT NOTICE
 I have made too significant changes in Rev 3.0 and further explanatory notes are required.